elysemontano/elyse-lecture-notes/react/react-state.md

 For this example, I am making a very simple app that is going to log of the number of miles I run per month.
 I want to be able to see the current number of miles and add miles to the current number.

 #### Starting with Markup
-Start out with adding some basic static data.
+Let's start by adding some basic static data.
 See a header, the current number of miles, and a button that can increase the miles by one.
 ```javascript
 class App extends Component {
   render() {